riyazahuja/ImProver/README.md

 ```

 ## Metrics
-ImProof comes with several preinstalled metrics for evaluating proofs:
+ImProver comes with several preinstalled metrics for evaluating proofs:

 - **Length Metric**: Measures the length of the proof in terms of the number of steps.
 - **Readability Metric**: Evaluates the degree of modularity by analyzing the proof tree for reusable, independent subproofs.